EMPLOYMENT LAW NEWS

 Eligible Reasons for Use

 Employees in Connecticut may use paid sick leave for the general reasons as well as safe time due to violence or sexual assault.
-Employees may also use paid sick leave for a mental health wellness day.
+Employees may also use paid sick leave for a mental health wellness day and for certain public health emergency reasons.

 Covered Family Member

-The definition of a covered family member is broad and includes children and parents whether biological, foster, adoptive, step, in-law as well as an individual whose close association with the employee equates to a family relationship.
+The definition of a covered family member is broad and includes children and parents whether biological, foster, adoptive, step, in-law as well as siblings, grandparents, and grandchild.
+An individual whose close association with the employee equates to a family relationship is also covered.

 Some other provisions of the Connecticut paid sick leave law include the following:

-Illinois enacted a paid leave law effective January 1, 2024 that requires private employers to provide paid leave to its employees that can be used for any reason at all.
+Illinois enacted a paid leave law effective Jan.
+1, 2024, that requires private employers to provide paid leave to their employees that can be used for any reason at all.

-This law doesn’t impact any local ordinance that is in effect on January 1, 2024 that requires an employer to provide paid leave to its employees.
-Chicago had a prior local ordinance requiring paid sick leave and, as a result, Chicago employers are subject to Chicago’s paid sick leave law for employees working within the city of Chicago.
+This law doesn’t impact any local ordinance that is in effect on Jan.
+1, 2024, that requires an employer to provide paid leave to its employees.
+Both Chicago and Cook County have their own paid sick leave ordinances.

 Eligible Reasons for Use